-Sexual Harassment: engaging in a course of vexatious comment or conduct against a worker (or other staff member) in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome, or making a sexual solicitation or advance where the person making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the worker (or other staff member) and the person knows or ought reasonably to know that the solicitation or advance is unwelcome.
+Sexual Harassment: engaging in a course of vexatious comment or conduct against a worker (or other staff member) in a workplace because of sex, sexual orientation, gender identity or gender expression, where the course of comment or conduct is known or ought reasonably to be known to be unwelcome, or making a sexual solicitation or advance where the individual making the solicitation or advance is in a position to confer, grant or deny a benefit or advancement to the individual and the individual knows or ought reasonably to know that the solicitation or advance is unwelcome.

 Workplace Harassment: engaging in a course of vexatious comment or conduct against a worker (or other staff member) in a workplace that is known or ought reasonably to be known to be unwelcome.
-Examples of harassment include, but are not limited, to a pattern of behaviour of repeated words or actions, such as bullying, making inappropriate jokes, offensive remarks or innuendos that demean, ridicule, intimidate, offend or serve to isolate a person in the workplace.
+Examples of harassment include, but are not limited, to a pattern of behaviour of repeated words or actions, such as bullying, making inappropriate jokes, offensive remarks or innuendos that demean, ridicule, intimidate, offend or serve to isolate a individual in the workplace.
 It also does not include normal workplace conflict that may occur between individuals or differences of opinion between co-workers.
-Workplace harassment
+Workplace harassment should not be confused with legitimate, reasonable management actions that are part of the normal work function, including but not limited to: